Western Kentucky vs. UTSA NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Western Kentucky and its opponents have scored at least 70 points only two times this year.
+- Western Kentucky has combined with its opponents to put up more than 71 points just two times this year.

 Western Kentucky Stats and Trends

-- Western Kentucky is 2-1 against the spread and 1-3 overall in games when it puts up more than 17.6 points.
+- When Western Kentucky records more than 17.6 points, it is 2-1 against the spread and 1-3 overall.

-- When Western Kentucky piles up more than 297.2 yards, the team is 2-1 against the spread and 1-3 overall.
+- In games that Western Kentucky churns out more than 297.2 yards, the team is 2-1 against the spread and 1-3 overall.

 - This year, the Hilltoppers have three turnovers, seven fewer than the Roadrunners have takeaways (10).